Vanshikavemula/orya/README.md

 Orya is a sleek and minimalist website that delivers a modern, responsive user interface.
 It is built using the latest web technologies, ensuring a smooth and intuitive user experience across devices.

 ## Website
-Visit the live version of the website here: orya.vercel.app
+Visit the live version of the website here: https://orya.vercel.app/

 ![image](https://github.com/user-attachments/assets/ee396464-8113-471c-9fab-637380c1cc3e)